Sangemarmar Sar

-Sangemarmar Sar (سنگ مرمر سر), or Sangemar Mar and Sang-e-Marmar, is a pyramidal peak in the Batura Muztagh, at the end of a spur ridge running southwest from Pasu Sar in Pakistan.
-It lies between the Muchuhar Glacier, on the west, and the Shispare (or Hasanabad) Glacier on the east.
+Sangemarmar Sar (سنگ مرمر سر), or Sangemar Mar and Sang-e-Marmar, is a pyramidal peak in the Batura Muztagh, at the end of a spur ridge running southwest from Passu Sar in Pakistan.
+It lies between the Muchuhar Glacier to the west, and the Shispare (or Hasanabad) Glacier to the east.

 Overview

 Because it is much lower in elevation than many of the surrounding peaks, such as Batura Sar and Rakaposhi, Sangemarmar Sar is little-known, and there has been only one successful ascent of the peak, according to the Himalayan Index.
 However, because of its location on the southern flank of the main crest of the range, relatively near the Hunza Valley, it does enjoy tremendous vertical relief above local terrain.

 For example, its summit rises over 5000 m above the Hunza River, in a horizontal distance of 15 km.